najla23/najla23/README.md

 ---
 ## 💻 Current Projects
-- 🧲 Proteomics-SPION in collaboration with CNRS
 - 🎗️ Chemotherapy-enhanced efficacy for chemoresistant cancer cells.
 - 🧬 Monte Carlo simulation of MHC-TCR interactions in a 2-dimensional plane to study the activation of T-cells.
 - ⚗️ Single molecule lifetime analysis.
-- 🔥 Polarizable force fields for water & ions.
+- 🔥 Polarizable force fields for ions and Noble gases.
 - 🧪 MD simulations and free energy calculations.

 ---